rishikesanr/Sports-Prediction-Analytics/README.md

 Model 2 - Applying PyTorch/TextBlob frameworks for generating sentiment scores

-Model 3 - Fine tuning open LLMs (Llama2, BERT) for sentiment analysis (At the present, a non-trained BERT model in implemented using a untrained classifier)
+Model 3 - Fine tuning open LLMs (Llama2, BERT) for sentiment analysis (At the present, a fine-tuned BERT model in implemented using a untrained classifier)

 Model 4 - Ensemble of Model 1,2, and 3